lilyreneh/lilyreneh.github.io/_engineering/example.md

 #location: "City, Country"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This is the significant senior project in which I designed the electrical systems for a building which was design as part 1 of the project.

 Heading 1
 ======